-Instrument Control Toolbox™ software communicates with instruments using Interchangeable Virtual Instrument (IVI) drivers.
-The toolbox supports IVI-C drivers, provided by various instrument manufacturers.
+Instrument Control Toolbox™ communicates with instruments using Interchangeable Virtual Instrument (IVI) drivers.
+The toolbox also supports IVI-C drivers, provided by various instrument manufacturers.

 For definitions and specifications of IVI® drivers and their components, see the IVI Foundation website.

-Instrument Control Toolbox software supports IVI-C drivers, with class-compliant and instrument-specific functionality.
+Instrument Control Toolbox supports IVI-C drivers, with class-compliant and instrument-specific functionality.

 IVI class-compliant drivers support common functionality across a family of related instruments.
 Use class-compliant drivers to access the basic functionality of an instrument, and the ability to swap instruments without changing the code in your application.
 With an IVI instrument-specific driver or interface, you can access the unique functionality of the instrument.
 The instrument-specific driver generally does not accommodate instrument substitution.